 "While ceramic foam filters (CFF) have been a traditional filtration solution for sand and permanent mold casters, there are many difficulties associated with the product," says Jay Fritzke, Foundry Technical Manager for Pyrotek.
 "Problems like ceramic inclusions in the melt, CFF sticking to degassing rotors, furnace side walls, and floors, and reduced metal value for recycling can all be avoided with Rigid Glasweve."

-RGW—for permanent mould casting and sand-casting processes—eliminates the difficulties foundries find with remelting gating, scrap from too much flow variation, the costs of separating filter pockets from gating, and metal bypass from poorly fitting filters.
+RGW—for permanent mould casting and sand-casting processes—eliminates the difficulties foundries find with remelting gating, scrap from too much flow variation, the costs of separating filter pockets from gating, and eliminating ceramic inclusions from CFF snow from entering the casting.
 All are significant challenges presented by CFF.
 Pyrotek's RGW was engineered to address these challenges, along with others.

 Remelting gating efficiently within an existing recycle stream can save casting operations tens of thousands of dollars, and possibly more.
 Additionally, while several steps are required to remelt CFF gating, gating with RGW, by contrast, can simply be charged into the furnace without contaminating the metal.